JuTonic/grades-updater/README.md

 docker build -t update-grades .
 ```

-Run the script (assuming you are in repo folder):
+Run the script (assuming you are in repo folder) mounting the token `folder` and using the `.env` file:
 ```bash
 sudo docker run \
   --volume ./token:/app/token \
   --env-file=.env \
   update-notes
 ```
-## What it does

-1. Aquires auth token for HSE LMS using the username and password you provided inside `.env` file.
-It does it via selenium that simulates a firefox browser session (that is why the docker is used).
-2. Goes to the course page and parses the HTML table with student grades.
-3. Inserts it to the google sheets using the token.json.